 Medically Assisted Alcohol Detox

 The severity of alcohol withdrawal symptoms requires medically supervised detox.
-The risks that come with delirium tremors, which can be fatal, we can easily monitor and prevent with proper medications.
-Benzodiazepines are successful in combatting these withdrawal symptoms and preventing delirium tremors.
+The risks of delirium tremens, which can be fatal, can easily be monitored and prevented through proper medications.
+Thus, one of the benefits of medically supervised detox is the opportunity to receive medications to aid in coping with withdrawal.
+Benzodiazepines are successful in combatting these withdrawal symptoms and preventing delirium tremens.
+However, their use must be closely monitored as they carry with them the potential for abuse.
 Since alcohol withdrawal can impact things like blood pressure, medical supervision helps ensure you are safe during detox.

-Ensuring that you remain properly hydrated is important, because alcohol withdrawal includes nausea and vomiting, which can lead to dehydration.
-Since withdrawal symptoms may cause fevers, medically assisted alcohol detox programs regularly monitor your vital signs in order to prevent significant physical problems.
+Ensuring that you remain properly hydrated is important because alcohol withdrawal includes nausea and vomiting, leading to dehydration.
+Since withdrawal symptoms may cause fevers, medically assisted alcohol detox programs regularly monitor your vital signs to prevent significant physical problems.